What Is Peer Review? A Simple Guide for Researchers

 For researchers preparing their first manuscript, familiarity with peer review standards supports responsible and effective academic publishing.

-Next step: Review the journal’s submission guidelines and peer review policies before submitting your manuscript.
+Next step: review the journal’s submission guidelines and peer review policies before submitting your manuscript.

 Related Resources